What Should You Cash In First When You Retire?

 Québec Pension Plan

-If you've contributed to the Québec Pension Plan (QPP), you can apply for a pension at age 60.
-You can also share it with your spouse to reduce your tax bill, either when you apply or at a later date.
+If you've sufficiently contributed to the Québec Pension Plan (QPP), you can apply for a pension at age 60.
+You can also share it with your spouse to reduce your taxes, either when you apply or at a later date.
 Some restrictions apply.

-A retiree who has enough income can delay applying for his or her QPP pension, which will be increased by one-half percent a month for each month of delay after the retiree turns 65, up to a maximum of 30%.
+A retiree who has enough income can delay applying for his or her QPP pension, which will be increased after the retiree turns 65.

-Talk to your financial advisor to compare the advantages of retiring before, at, or after age 60.
+Find out more and compare the advantages of retiring before, at or after age 60.

 The Old Age Security (OAS) pension is payable at 65.
-Be sure to apply for yours 6 months before you turn 65, since there's no advantage to putting it off.
+Be sure to apply 6 months before you become eligible, since there's no advantage to putting it off.
 Even if you will have to repay all of your benefits because your income level is high, applying on time will prevent administrative problems when you file your taxes.
 You'll have a statement indicating the amount withheld at source and the corresponding amount paid out.

 Unregistered Savings